 Checking component’s stories as you develop helps prevent accidental regressions.
 Tools that integrate with Storybook can also automate this for you.

-Now we’ve seen the basic anatomy of a story, let’s see how we use Storybook’s UI to develop stories.
+Now that we’ve seen the basic anatomy of a story let’s see how we use Storybook’s UI to develop stories.